- Jelly Beans

 “OK, that’s good, and so this is how you got the trees to grow so fast as well?”
 Martin follows up, and then sits.

-“The thing you should all know about that little miracle was that I had help from the trees.
+“The thing you should all take away about that little miracle was that I had help from the trees.
 They speak to me.
 Yes, I know you’re going to laugh at me, but the trees actually tell me when they feel better about the changes we made in their genes or when I made them worse,” Brett admits, nodding his head up and down, his eyes gleaming and glistening just a little.

 # # #